Pirate Metrics Funnel

 Pirate Funnel: Example

+In effect, the Pirate Metrics are an instance of a Hierarchy Of Effects.
 The metrics categories are typically used to design a custom set of steps that describes a product sales funnel.
 It is an idealised version of key events through which a typical customer goes through, helping product management track the current customer base, and focus further marketing and product management work.
 An example funnel is below, based on McLure’s original slides:

 Category User Status Conv % Est. Value